Weddings and civil partnerships

 The great thing about a humanist ceremony is that it can take place anywhere, and be designed to suit the individuals.
 People worry that it may not be as dignified and serious as a church wedding, this isn't the case, and because the religious element is replaced by words and music that have real meaning for you, the ceremony carries true meaning and significance for you and your families.

 You can be as romantic and creative in designing your ceremony as you wish.
 Family or guests and children can take part or have roles in the ceremony that aren't necessarily the traditional roles.
-Humanist ceremonies have been held in gardens, marquees, on boats, in castles, on beaches and in the couple's own home.

 You can be as romantic and creative in designing your ceremony as you wish.
 Family or guests and children can take part or have roles in the ceremony that aren't necessarily the traditional roles.
-Humanist ceremonies have been held in gardens, marquees, on boats, in castles, on beaches and in the couple's own home.

 Every ceremony is unique and personal to the couple - they can be as traditional or as unusual as suits the people marrying.